sa-tre/satre-specification/docs/source/pillars/data_management.md

     If egress of such files is permitted then the risks of inadvertent disclosure must be mitigated and documented.
     Refusing to allow egress of such files is also a valid policy decision.
   - Mandatory
+* - 3.3.6.
+  - TRE outputs should be limited to the minimum required for sharing results of any analyses.
+  - This reduces the burden on {ref}`output checkers <data_roles>`, decreases the risk of inadvertent disclosure, and makes it easier to comply with data protection legislation (e.g. GDPR).
+  - Recommended
 ```

 (information-search-and-discovery)=